dotnet/runtime/docs/design/features/objc-interop.md

 ### Hosting <a name="hosting"></a>

 For Xamarin, activation of the .NET Platform is done through Mono's Embedding API and as such is presently exclusive to the Mono version of the .NET Platform.
 During the Xamarin start-up the Objective-C runtime is implicitly activated since the entry binary is itself an Objective-C application.
 This entry point concept poses a unique challenge for the CoreCLR given most main stream scenarios leverage the .NET supplied [AppHost](https://docs.microsoft.com/dotnet/core/project-sdk/msbuild-props#useapphost) entry binary.
+Alternatively the add-on scenario (i.e. consumption of native APIs) can be simplified since merely loading an Objective-C binary "activates: the Objective-C runtime.

 The mutual activation of both the .NET Platform and Objective-C runtime is required for providing an interop scenario.
-Multiple options exist for how to accomplish this:
+Multiple options exist for how to accomplish this but are all primarily concerned with when as opposed to how:

 * Create a new macOS specific AppHost entry binary that activates the Objective-C runtime.
     * This solution has a few flavors, but in general would bring complexity.
 If a single macOS option is provided users that have no interest in the Objective-C runtime will always get it and violate .NET's "pay-for-play" principle.
 If multiple macOS AppHosts are produced, complexity is introduced at the build and SDK layer.
 * Provide a series of object files that can be linked on the platform if Objective-C support is determined at build time.
     * This solution addresses the "pay-for-play" principle, but introduces additional complexity in the build and SDK layer.
-* Load an Objective-C binary early on in the activation of the AppHost binary.
+* Load an Objective-C binary when the Objective-C runtime is needed.
     * This solution satisfies the "pay-for-play" principle and avoids impacting build or the SDK.
-Loading this Objective-C binary would need to be done early for [Type Registration](#type_reg) purposes.
-Loading could also be accomplished as an extension to the AppHost or by leveraging [Startup hook](https://github.com/dotnet/runtime/blob/master/docs/design/features/host-startup-hook.md).
+Loading this Objective-C binary would need to be done prior to usage of projected Objective-C types due to [Type Registration](#type_reg) purposes.
+Loading could also be accomplished as an extension to the AppHost, leveraging [Startup hook](https://github.com/dotnet/runtime/blob/master/docs/design/features/host-startup-hook.md), or P/Invoking into the Objective-C binary.

 ### Type Registration <a name="type_reg"></a>